aeternity/tutorials/sophia-token-exchange-contract-1.md

 The second and the third parts will show us two approaches(```Manual``` and ```Scripted```) how to:
 - decode a base58 address to hex string;
 - deploy a contract with and without parameters;
-- call a deployed contract functions;
+- call a deployed contract's functions;

 ## Fungible token and simple fungible token exchange smart contracts